soumen-pradhan/chip8-wasm/README.md

 Caution:

--   The first time you run `npm run dev`, a resolve error will be dislayed (related to esbuild), however the packages will be served correctly.
+-   The first time you run `npm run dev`, a resolve error will be displayed (related to esbuild), however the packages will be served correctly.
 This will not happen for subsequent builds or production build.
 -   You can add multiple rust crates, but `vite` will compile all of them regardless of which crate you modified.

 ### Build for production